bserdar/took/readme.md

 ## Hack: Bypassing the server login page

-It might be possible to describe the authentication form used by you server, so took can emulate what the browser does to authenticate a user.
+It might be possible to describe the authentication form used by your server, so took can emulate what the browser does to authenticate a user.
 When you go to the login page with the browser, inspect the HTML page, and identify the forms and input fields.
 For instance, my server has the following
 form: